AurasoftEnzo/cscs_wpf/docs/ai/syntax-cheatsheet.md

 ## Two-pass execution

-The execution of the script works in two passes:
+The inernal execution of the script works in two passes:
 1. the first pass processes 'DEFINE' declarations and functions,
 2. The second pass executes the rest of the script .

 ## Variable definition

-Although it is possible to define variables implicitly, the recommended way is to explicitly 'DEFINE' .
+It is possible to define variables implicitly.
+Alternatively, it is possible to define variables explicitly, using 'DEFINE' language token.
+Using 'DEFINE' to declare arrays is mandatory.

 ### Important exception